 I encourage you to remain faithful in this study and to commit to loving, seeking and witnessing to our lost brothers, sisters, neighbors, friends and co-workers, who have followed after such false teaching, believing these lies for the truth.

-May God fill us with a discerning spirit as we continue our study – next we’ll look at another of the world religions claiming to have the answer and attracting millions of followers – next week we’ll take a quick look at Hinduism.
+May God fill us with a discerning spirit as we continue our study.
+In the next lesson in this series, we will look at another world religion that claims to have the answer.
+It attracts millions of followers, and it is called Hinduism.